ESI-FAR/INA-tool/README.md

 # INA Tool

-INA Tool is an open source digital tool developed by the eScience Center aimed at supporting of the regulatory framework design process by facilitating study, analysis, and decision-making through data visualization and interaction.
+INA Tool is an open-source digital tool developed by the eScience Center aimed at supporting the regulatory framework design process by facilitating the study, analysis, and decision-making through data visualization and interaction.

 ## Preview